joshcough/HaskellStarter/README.md

 ### Understanding Dependencies

+TODO

 ### Tests

+In Haskell and Cabal there are a _lot_ of different test libraries and frameworks, and it's difficult to choose which to use.
+Here, I'll explain briefly:

+* HUnit - a library for writing unit tests
+* QuickCheck - a library for writing properties
+* test-framework - A framework for organizing and running unit tests and properties

 ### Specifying Executables

+A library is a collection of code that you can depend on, but cannot actually execute that.
+Fortunately, you can build executables with Cabal very easily.
 This example specifies an exectuable called githubCommitPrinter. githubCommitPrinter is a command line program that takes two arguments, a username and a project name, and prints the last 30 commits for that project.

     executable githubCommitPrinter
       hs-source-dirs: main